 Implants serve as prosthetic tooth roots.
-Because the implant replaces teeth at the root, this stimulates the regeneration of the bone tissue and helps to stabilize your restoration for a permanent solution.
+Because the implant replaces teeth at the root, this stimulates the bone tissue’s regeneration and helps stabilize your restoration for a permanent solution.

 If you have lost significant bone in the jaw, we can provide treatment options to restore a more stable foundation needed for placing dental implants.
-We offer bone grafting to add to the existing bone when there is not enough stable and healthy tissue to ensure a good result.
+We offer bone grafting to add to the existing bone when there is insufficient stable and healthy tissue to ensure a good result.

 Sinus augmentation, also known as a sinus lift, places a bone graft in the sinus area so that the upper jaw has enough structure to support implants.

 Can you reverse bone loss in the jaw?